30.3. Use contrary to law

 3.5.6 Defence Act 1903

-Section 83 of the Defence Act 1903 refers to unauthorised use, possession or supply of emblems or flags.
+Section 83 of the Defence Act 1903 (Cth) refers to unauthorised use, possession or supply of emblems or flags.
 Under section 83(1) "a person who is not a member of the Defence Force is guilty of an offence if:

-a. the person uses or wears a defence emblem or an emblem so nearly resembling a defence emblem as to be capable of being mistaken for such an emblem; and
+(a) the person uses or wears a defence emblem or an emblem so nearly resembling a defence emblem as to be capable of being mistaken for such an emblem; and

-b. the person does not have the written authority of the Minister, or of a person authorised in writing by the Minister to do so."
+(b) the person does not have the written authority of the Minister, or of a person authorised in writing by the Minister to do so."

-Section 83(7) defines 'defence emblem' as an emblem of the Defence Force or an arm of the Defence Force and 'emblem" includes a badge, a regimental or other similar distinctive trade mark, an armlet or accoutrements.
+Section 83(7) defines “defence emblem” as an emblem of the Defence Force or an arm of the Defence Force and "emblem" includes a badge, a regimental or other similar distinctive trade mark, an armlet or accoutrements.

 A number of emblems of the Australian Army, Royal Australian Air Force and Royal Australian Navy have been included on the Trade Marks database, and will be found as -9000000 signs during normal searching.